9 Making the science less dismal.

 Russia became one big petrol station with a bunch of rusty nukes out back.
 It’s industries have never recovered from the fall of communism, and its economy is now based overwhelmingly on the export of fossil fuels, with much of the rest made up of energy-dependent mineral resources, such as iron, steel, aluminium and other metals, and some agriculture.

-This dependence would enabled the rise of a strongman like Putin, who would gather the kleptocrats under his own control.
+This dependence would enable the rise of a strongman like Putin, who would gather the kleptocrats under his own control.
 As gangsters and private armies revealed themselves babushka doll style, rooting about the carcass of the command economy, for many former soviet citizens , including war veterans and babushkas, their quality of life would deteriorate.
 Like in Britain and the U.S., only worse, massive public disinvestments rendered school accommodation unusable, hospital buildings with walls falling down and public transportation downright dangerous to use.
 Workers were left straggling, thrown onto growing industrial scrapheaps.

 How are the mighty fallen.